ezpublishlegacyprojects/facebook_connect/trunk/facebook_connect/docs/readme.txt

 4. (optional) Give the fb user group (1.3.1) access to facebook/logut for use in templates to distinguish between normal & fb users
 5. (optional) Also follow the "1.1.
 Client side" tasks if you plan to use FBML or the FB javascript api, but use the login button code from this example!
+6. (Not implemented yet) Setup fabook user register handler, two handlers are planned to be included:
+    * The current one, where user manually enters profile info
+    * facerbook api variant, where user just enters email, and all other data is retrieved from facebook profile